 Patients and visitors

-Sunlit windows provide a welcoming atmosphere at the Café Neuro where you can purchase meals, snacks and beverages.
-The Café Neuro is owned by the Friends of the Neuro and all profits support the hospital's mission.
+Sunlit windows provide a welcoming atmosphere at the Café Vienne where you can purchase meals, snacks and beverages.
+Some of the profits support the hospital's mission.

 Monday to Friday 7:00 to 19:00

 The Clinical Research Unit administers clinical trials studies of new drug therapies and treatments to assess their effectiveness.
 These studies are sponsored by pharmaceutical companies or by government agencies, and are conducted by physicians.
 Each clinical trial follows a strict protocol and begins only after extensive tests show that experimental drugs are safe for human use.
 Patients may ask their physician about clinical trials studies relevant to their condition.
 All patients receive quality care whether or not they choose to take part in clinical trials studies.